weir12/DENA/README.md

 **Note:**

-   You can get source code of DENA from zenodo with the link: https://zenodoorg/record/5603381.
+   You can get source code of DENA from zenodo with the link: https://zenodoorg/record/5603381 (Discard).

    And you can also learn more by reading our research entitled "**DENA: training an authentic neural network model using Nanopore sequencing data of Arabidopsis transcripts for detection and quantification of N6-methyladenosine on RNA**" .